 Dr Rufus Pollock is an entrepreneur, researcher and technologist working to make a digital information economy that works for everyone.
 Founder and President of Open Knowledge, a leading international non-profit that empowers people and organizations with access to information and the tools and skills to use it to make a difference to what they care about.
 He is an Ashoka Fellow, a Fellow of the RSA, a recipient of a three year $1m Shuttleworth Foundation Fellowship as well as the Mead Fellowship in Economics at Emmanuel College, University of Cambridge.
 He has advised national governments, IGOs, companies and NGOs on how to succeed in the digital world.
+He holds a double first in Mathematics and a PhD in Economics from the University of Cambridge.
 More below

 Every day we face challenges from the personal and everyday such as the quickest way to get to the work, to the global and fundamental such as tackling climate change.
 Central to tackling many of these challenges is understanding and insight built on digital information.
 But often that information is locked up or inaccessible preventing researchers, entrepreneurs and ordinary citizens from using it.